Can screenwriters negotiate their own screenwriting contracts?

 The Wild West of the Film Industry

-We read about the deals and goings on of screenwriters, representation signings, producers, and production companies in the trades.
-Despite the fact that the trades write about such deals each and every week, there are double or triple the amount of deals happening on the fringe of the film industry that are never reported.
+We read about the deals and goings-on of screenwriters, representation signings, producers, and production companies in the trades.
+Even though the trades write about such deals each and every week, there are double or triple the amount of deals happening on the fringe of the film industry that are never reported.

 The types of movies within this Wild West platform — most of which star B, C, and D list actors — are being produced under budgets that range from $1 million to sometimes upwards of high tens of millions of dollars, depending on who is attached to star and what foreign territories are pre-sold.
 That’s how stars like Nic Cage, Jean Claude Van Damme, and even Steven Seagal are still making profitable movies today.